Let’s learn some vocabulary.

 A sales page involves more emotional persuasion than the other pages I've mentioned, but contrary to what a lot of experts will tell you, it doesn't have to rely on manipulative tactics in order to do its job.

-For example: A sales page is great for a digital product bundle, a premium service, an online course, a group coaching program, a mastermind, or a monthly membership.
+For example: A sales page is great for a digital product bundle, a premium service, a very detailed online course, a group coaching program, a mastermind, or a monthly membership.
 Not all of those things are super high in price, but they're all high in value or have the ability to bring in a larger amount of profit (i.e., a membership's profitability relies on member retention - a sales page can help attract more best fit members so retention rates go up over time).

 I can help you with that! 🤓